sledgehammer/mvc/Readme.md

 ## View

-De "View" wordt d.m.v.
-Views opgebouwd.
-Deze view objects zijn te vergelijken met een ASP.NET UserControl

-Een View heeft een "render" functie.
-Deze stuurt output direct naar de browser (echo) en heeft geen returnwaarde.
+The "View" is a composition of components.

+Every component has a "render" function which sends the output directly to the browser (echo) and doesn't have a return value.
-En View class *mag* een getHeaders() functie bevatten, deze returnt informatie die voor het component verstuurd dient te worden.
+A Component has an optional getHeaders() function, which is called before render() and passes info to the components higher in the component hierarchy. for the  bevatten, deze returnt informatie die voor het component verstuurd dient te worden.
-Denk aan "HTTP headers", stylesheets en andere elementen voor in de <head>
+This can add "HTTP headers", append stylesheets and other configuration that must be injected into the `<head>`

 ## VirtualFolders (Controller)